MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/remote-execution.md

 REMOTE> png(filename="myplot.png", width=1440, height=900);ggplot(aes(x=value, group=am, colour=factor(am)), data=mtcarsmelt) + geom_density() + facet_wrap(~variable, scales="free");dev.off()
 ```

-As an alternative you can use the `remoteScript()` function as follows:
+As an alternative, you can use the `remoteScript()` function as follows:

 ```R
 #Open a new script window in your IDE